 "I was living with my parents together with six other siblings...My aunt came and told my parents that she will like me to join her family and she will treat me like her own child... my mother rejected [the request] outright and told my aunt that she had seen suffering behind adoption based on experience, so she was against it.
-My father on the other hand rejected my mother's plea and insisted I should go with my aunt...my father was upset and started beating my mother and later asked her to go back to her parents because she was disobeying him in his household.
-My aunt was now able to take me with her...
-Meanwhile, my mum was with her parent during this period and she later came back and found out that I had been taken away."
+My father on the other hand rejected my mother's plea and insisted I should go with my aunt...my father was upset and started beating my mother and later asked her to go back to her parents because found out that I had been taken away."